mattlean/lean-js-app-starter/basic-nodejs/README.md

 ## Technologies

--   [Docker](https://www.docker.com): This is used for an optional development environment available for you to use if you want consistency across different machines.
+-   [Docker](https://www.docker.com): Used as an optional development environment.
+This can be handy if you want more consistency across different machines with minimal setup.
+-   [ESLint](https://eslint.org): Linter to quickly find problems.
+-   [Jest](https://jestjs.io): Testing framework to ensure code correctness and coverage.
+-   [Prettier](https://prettier.io): Formatter to enforce code style.